The Opioid Settlement (and what it means to you)

 The idea behind this system is to allocate greater shares of the compensation fund to jurisdictions that have been hardest hit by opioid abuse.
 This certainly makes sense.

-Despite the scope of the proposal, there are still concerns over whether or not the bill will truly tackle the issue of compensation.
-Some are also worried that drug manufacturers will end up paying out billions of dollars in damages to the local governments who opted in for the settlement, but will still have to face continuing litigation from those governments that were not included.
+Despite the proposal’s scope, there are still concerns over whether or not the bill will truly tackle the issue of compensation.
+Some are also worried that drug manufacturers will end up paying out billions of dollars in damages to the local governments who opted in for the settlement but will still have to face continuing litigation from those governments that were not included.
 (This is true with any mass tort settlement.)
-Proponents of the plan argue that the settlement will provide enough money to bring closure to the opioid crisis and start repairing affected communities.
+Proponents of the plan argue that the settlement will provide enough money to bring closure to the opioid crisis and repair affected communities.

-Last year, due to common questions of fact and law raised in Polster’s opioid crisis claims, the U.S. Judicial Panel on Multidistrict Litigation (JPML) created centralized MDL proceedings for the opioid cases.
+Last year, due to common questions of fact and law raised in Polster’s opioid crisis claims, the U.S. Judicial Panel on Multidistrict Litigation (JPML) created centralized MDL proceedings for opioid cases.
 MDLs are a common method of consolidating related cases for discovery and pretrial proceedings.
-Polster is just one example of the many judges nationwide that are receiving more and more cases related to opioid abuse.
+Polster is just one example of the many nationwide judges receiving more and more cases related to opioid abuse.

 The Growing American Opioid Crisis

-The proposed settlement plan has received support from communities that have been suffering from opioid addiction, as deaths from opioid overdoses have been increasing within recent years.
-Some communities have been devastated from the crisis, despite strong efforts to bring awareness to the issue and distributing resources to those afflicted.
+The proposed settlement plan has received support from communities suffering from opioid addiction, as deaths from opioid overdose have increased in recent years.
+Some communities have been devastated by the crisis, despite intense efforts to bring awareness to the issue and distribute resources to those afflicted.

-Deaths from drug overdoses outnumber those killed by guns and car crashes combined, and within the last sixteen years over 560,000 people have died from an overdose.
+Deaths from drug overdoses outnumber those killed by guns and car crashes combined, and within the last sixteen years, over 560,000 people have died from an overdose.
 In 2017 alone, there were 47,600 deaths associated with opioids.
 The leading opioids being abused include Percocet, Oxycontin, heroin, and fentanyl.
-Fentanyl has become infamous for being the frontrunner of drugs causing overdoses, with very small amounts being lethal.
+Fentanyl has become infamous for being the frontrunner of drugs causing overdoses, with tiny amounts being lethal.

-Over 90 Americans die from an opioid overdose every day, an epidemic that has cost the country nearly $80 billion in damages.
+Over 90 Americans die from opioid overdose daily, an epidemic that has cost the country nearly $80 billion in damages.
 There have been some efforts to control the crisis, with prescriptions for opioids being labeled as narcotics, restricting the number of pills given in one bottle, and refills needing approval by a doctor.
-Despite this, opioids continue to rapidly spread through cities, as underground dealers and corrupt physicians help keep people addicted.
+Despite this, opioids rapidly spread through cities, as underground dealers and corrupt physicians help keep people addicted.

 People who become addicted to opioids are more likely to start their addiction from an authorized prescription rather than someone selling them on the street.
-People who have gone through surgeries, even ones that are considered to be minor, are often prescribed an opioid for pain.
+People who have gone through surgeries, even ones considered minor, are often prescribed an opioid for pain.
 This leads someone from trying to legally relieve their pain to becoming reliant and illegally searching out more pills.
-This kind of addiction process has led to a shift in what kind of person is typically imagined when hearing the term “addict”.
+This addiction process has led to a shift in what kind of person is typically imagined when hearing the term “addict.”
 Both middle and upper-class communities have been ravaged by opioids, with the problem often becoming a well-known secret around the neighborhood.
-The crisis not expected to improve in coming years, motivating citizens and lawmakers to push harder than ever for comprehensive relief efforts.
+The crisis is not expected to improve in coming years, motivating citizens and lawmakers to push harder than ever for comprehensive relief efforts.

 Individual Victim Opioid Lawsuits

 So if you were an opioid addict or lost a loved one to opioids and you want to go after the manufacturers, what does this settlement mean for you?
 Not much.
 Lawyers are going after these cases.
-Just google “opioid victim lawsuit” and you will find lots of lawyers who are literally paying to talk to you about your case.
+Just google “opioid victim lawsuit,” and you will find many lawyers paying to talk to you about your case.
 I’m more skeptical.
 Our firm is not taking claims from opioid victims.
 I am pessimistic about the chances of success in these cases.
-But they will be filed and litigated and we will find out.
+But they will be filed and litigated, and we will find out.

 Contact Information